 Cory Miller 55:46

-That's that's great way to end it Justin Can you tell us where people can find you online?
-You talked about the journey and those things but Twitter in different ways they can find the follow what you do online.
+That’s that’s great way to end it Justin Can you tell us where people can find you online?
+You talked about the journey and those things but Twitter and different ways they can find and follow what you do online.

 Justin Nealey 55:56

-Yeah, just add Justin Nealey is my twitter instagram all that LinkedIn handles and things like that? or nealey dot pro is my website.
-It's currently in development because the cobbler shoemakers, kids never have any shoes.
-But eventually they'll be content and stuff around there too.
+Yeah, just at Justin Nealey is my Twitter, Instagram all that, LinkedIn handles and things like that.
+Or nealey.pro is my website.
+It’s currently in development because the cobbler shoemakers’ kids never have any shoes.
+But eventually there’ll be content and stuff around there too.

 Cory Miller 56:18

 That’s cool.
 And you’re using the DT way.
 Is that a GTLD dot pro?

 That’s cool.
 Justin Nealey.
 Thanks so much, you at GoDaddy Pro we’re so thankful to have you share your time your expertise.
 With our audience at Commerce Journey, you can go to commercejourney.com/go and check out the WooCommerce product that we talked about on this call.
 And also be sure you’re signed up in the Facebook group for Commerce Journey, because we’re going to do more webinars like this.
 In fact, I’ve already got some things I want to follow up with you just about to come back around to but appreciate you for this amazing, practical, helpful webinar today.
 And we’ll talk to you and everybody else soon